 Timeline for Appeal:

-A formal written appeal is due to the Academic Problems Committee (Graduate Council) within five (5) calendar days of the hearing, or receipt of the hearing findings letter, whichever is first.
+A formal written appeal is due to the College Academic Action Committee (Graduate Council) within five (5) calendar days of the hearing, or receipt of the hearing findings letter, whichever is first.

-Upon receipt of the appeal, the Academic Problems Committee (Graduate Council) must render a decision within five (5) calendar days, and notice of the appellate decision must be communicated within ten (10) calendar days of the decision.
+Upon receipt of the appeal, the College Academic Action Committee (Graduate Council) must render a decision within five (5) calendar days, and notice of the appellate decision must be communicated within ten (10) calendar days of the decision.

 Should the student have the ability and wish to appeal that decision, a formal written appeal is due to the Vice Chancellor of Student Affairs within give (5) calendar days of the receipt of the hearing findings letter.